Money BasicsInvesting

 • You gain more experience and develop expertise in a wide variety of investment options.

-Keep in mind that the objective and purpose of your investment are also factors in your risk tolerance.
+Keep in mind that the objective and purpose of your investment are factors in your risk tolerance.
 Consider the different types of risk that could affect the performance of a specific investment.
 Then determine whether the investment is appropriate for your risk tolerance.
-You may discover that your tolerance for risk is lower than you expected or perhaps you need to accept more risk to achieve your financial goals.
+You may discover that your risk tolerance is lower than you expected or perhaps you need to accept more risk to achieve your financial goals.

 Best way to invest money for retirement